 ** 2002 Edition, pages 768 & 769 respectively.

-[This article was first published in the August 26, 2002 edition of Pravda, the English language on-line version of the prestigious Russian newspaper.
+[This article was first published by the August 26, 2002 edition of Pravda, the English language on-line version of the prestigious Russian newspaper.
 It has been edited very slightly.]